simplyishan/acrylic-bot/readme.md

 FOR SKIDDERS
 HAPPY SKIDDING

-+ thanks to wavelink and stackoverflow in cogs/music.py
++ thanks to wavelink and stackoverflow in cogs/music.py and youtube lol